MickeyKay/better-font-awesome/readme.txt

 = Do I have to install any font files? =

 Nope.
-Better Font Awesome automatically pulls in everything you need, and it does it from the lightning-fast Bootstrap CDN.
+Better Font Awesome automatically pulls in everything you need, and it does it from the lightning-fast jsDelivr CDN.

 = What happens if I have another plugin/theme that uses Font Awesome? =